 Alessandro Allori, Florence 1535 - 1607

-Following the death of his father in 1540, Alessandro Allori was adopted by the leading painter of sixteenth-century Florence and court artist to Cosimo I de’ Medici, Agnolo Bronzino.
-After training in Bronzino’s workshop, from 1554 to 1560 Allori travelled to Rome, where he studied antique statuary and the works of Michelangelo and became known as a portrait painter.
-After returning to Florence, Allori became involved in a number of projects relating to Florence’s recently formed Accademia del Disegno, including the decorations for the funeral of Michelangelo in 1564 and for the marriage the following year of Cosimo’s son Francesco to Joanna of Austria.
-Between 1570 and 1571 Allori executed the Pearl Fishers as part of the prestigious commission given to Vasari and his followers to decorate Francesco’s studiolo in the Palazzo Vecchio.
-Its elegant artificiality reveals Allori’s careful study of Vasari’s decorative paintings in the Palazzo Vecchio, while the smooth bodies of the divers have a marmoreal quality like that found in Bronzino’s work, and Allori quoted directly from Michelangelo for certain poses.
-Thematically a seascape, the idyllic scene conveys a sense of unnatural, arrested energy that is reinforced by the use of soft colours.
-The Pearl Fishers is one of the most recognizable paintings from the second half of the sixteenth century in Florence, almost a symbol of the late Florentine maniera.
+One of the last exponents of the Florentine maniera, Alessandro Allori was adopted in 1540 by Agnolo Bronzino, the leading painter of sixteenth-century Florence and court artist to Cosimo I de’ Medici.
+After training in Bronzino’s workshop, from 1554 to 1560 Allori travelled to Rome, where he studied ancient sculpture and the ground-breaking works of Michelangelo, as well as establishing himself as a portraitist.
+Returning to Florence, Allori continued to paint portraits, as well as undertaking commissions for altarpieces and tapestry designs.
+He became involved in a number of projects relating to the city’s recently formed Accademia del Disegno, including decorations for the funeral of Michelangelo in 1564 and for the marriage the following year of Cosimo’s son Francesco to Joanna of Austria.
+Between 1570 and 1571 Allori participated in the prestigious commission given to Vasari and his associates to decorate Francesco’s studiolo in the Palazzo Vecchio, executing the Pearl Fishers, the canvas generally considered his masterpiece.